- September 18, 2024

 Preventing Alcoholic Liver Disease:

-- Healthy Diet: A diet rich in fruits, vegetables, lean proteins, and whole grains helps liver health.
+- Healthy Diet: Eat plenty of fruits, vegetables, and whole grains.

 Conclusion: